awsdocs/aws-datasync-user-guide/doc_source/create-locations-cli.md

       --protocol NFS={}
    ```

-1. Specify the following in the command:
+1. Specify the following required options in the command:
    + For `fsx-filesystem-arn`, specify the location file system's fully qualified Amazon Resource Name \(ARN\)\.
 This includes the AWS Region where your file system resides, your AWS account, and the file system ID\.
-   + For `security-group-arns`, specify the ARN of the Amazon EC2 security group that provides access to the elastic network interfaces of your FSx for OpenZFS file system's preferred subnet\.
+   + For `security-group-arns`, specify the ARN of the Amazon EC2 security group that provides access to the network interfaces of your FSx for OpenZFS file system's preferred subnet\.
 This includes the AWS Region where your Amazon EC2 instance resides, your AWS account, and the security group ID\.

      For more information about security groups, see [File System Access Control with Amazon VPC](https://docs.aws.amazon.com/fsx/latest/OpenZFSGuide/limit-access-security-groups.html) in the *Amazon FSx for OpenZFS User Guide*\.
    + For `protocol`, specify the protocol that DataSync uses to access your file system\. \(DataSync currently supports only NFS\.\)